materialsproject/fireworks/docs/index.rst

 * A clean and flexible Python API, a powerful command-line interface, and a *built-in* web service for monitoring workflows.

-* A database backend (MongoDB) lets you add, remove, and rerun workflows or search for the status of certain workflows.
+* A database backend (MongoDB) lets you add, remove, and search the status of workflows.

+* Detect failed jobs (both soft and hard failures), and rerun them as needed.

 * Multiple execution modes - directly on a multicore machines or through a queue, on a single machine or multiple machines.
 Assign priorities and where jobs run.